Dreamy nighty sleepy snoozy bye bye time

 I am an Assistant Professor in Ecology and Evolutoin which means I am responsible for both teaching and research at my university.

 Trinity College Dublin

 Favourite thing to do in science: I like thinking about why animals have evolved to be such different shapes, sizes, colours, and why they have different behaviours.
 I really enjoy discussing ideas with my students and coming up with new research projects to answer our questions.
 Sharing our new findings by writing science papers is always exciting and hugely rewarding when our work passes the tests and can be published for all to read.

-I study why animals are different shapes and why they do different things.
+My Work: I study why animals are different shapes and why they do different things.
 I am particularly interested in how animals that live in social groups resolve fights and cooperate to solve challenges like finding food and avoiding being eaten.

 I work in the old Zoology (study of animals) building in Trinity College, which is a nice and inspiring place to work knowing how many scientists from previous generations worked and thought about the living world before me.
 I have my own office, and I also have a research office where my PhD students and other researchers work on the projects I invented.

 The teaching part of my work involves standing up in front of between 20 and 250 students to give lectures and talks on various aspects of animal ecology and evolution.
 I also conduct research by working with a team of individuals on specific projects.
 These people are usually postgraduate students who have finished their degrees and are continuing their study to get a PhD which is a mark of research ability and endeavour.
 Aside from that, academics also tend to run the University so I have jobs that are called “administrative roles” that involve me helping others to apply for money to employ PhD students or to conduct research projects, as well as designing new courses for students to attend.